-An unforgettable private 5-day adventure across the UK tracing the journey of the Pilgrims who set sail on the Mayflower in 1620.
+An unforgettable adventure through Dartmouth and Plymouth tracing the journey of the Pilgrims who set sail on the Mayflower in 1620.

 Tour provider Unique Devon Tours

 The view from Bayards Cove in Dartmouth

 We start the day in Plymouth, from where the Mayflower set sail on its famous voyage.
 We’ll discover the delights of the Barbican area with its narrow, cobbled streets and historic buildings.
 We will see the Mayflower Steps, the approximate location from where the Pilgrims set sail, and Island House, where the Pilgrim Fathers lodged prior to their departure.
 The Mayflower museum and Plymouth Gin Distillery are other optional places to visit, and a coffee stop can be included, as you wish.

 After leaving Plymouth, we’ll head towards Dartmouth, but halfway there we stop for lunch at a fabulous old pub.
 When the Pilgrims came to Devon in 1620, this pub had already been standing for nearly 600 years, believe it or not!